ariga/atlas-operator/README.md

 # The Atlas Kubernetes Operator

-Let your Kubernetes cluster manage your database using [Atlas](https://atlasgo.io).
+Manage your database with Kubernetes using [Atlas](https://atlasgo.io).

 ### What is Atlas?

-[Atlas](https://github.com/ariga/atlas) is a popular open-source schema management tool.
+[Atlas](https://atlasgo.io) is a popular open-source schema management tool ([GitHub](https://github.com/ariga/atlas).
-Atlas is designed to help software engineers, DBAs and DevOps practitioners manage their database schemas.
+It is designed to help software engineers, DBAs and DevOps practitioners manage their database schemas.
-Atlas users can use the [Atlas DDL](https://atlasgo.io/atlas-schema/sql-resources) (data-definition language) or [plain SQL](https://atlasgo.io/declarative/apply#sql-schema) to describe the desired database schema and use the command-line tool to plan and apply the migrations to their systems.
+Users can use the [Atlas DDL](https://atlasgo.io/atlas-schema/sql-resources) (data-definition language) or [plain SQL](https://atlasgo.io/declarative/apply#sql-schema) to describe the desired database schema and use the command-line tool to plan and apply the migrations to their systems.

 ### What is the Atlas Kubernetes Operator?

 Like many other stateful resources, reconciling the desired state of a database with its actual state can be a complex task that requires a lot of domain knowledge.
 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) were introduced to the Kubernetes ecosystem to help users manage complex stateful resources by codifying this domain knowledge into a Kubernetes controller.

 The Atlas Kubernetes Operator is a Kubernetes controller that uses [Atlas](https://atlasgo.io) to manage the schema of your database.
-The Atlas Kubernetes Operator allows you to define the desired schema of your database in plain SQL or in [Atlas HCL](https://atlasgo.io/atlas-schema/sql-resources) and apply it to your database using the Kubernetes API.
+The Atlas Kubernetes Operator allows you to define the desired schema of your and apply it to your database using the Kubernetes API.

 ### Features